 What Are Systemic Corticosteroids?

-Systemic corticosteroids are medications that may be used to treat severe atopic dermatitis (AD).
-They are a type of immunomodulator, drugs that suppress or interfere with the immune system response.
-The American Academy of Dermatology (AAD) states that immunomodulators are recommended for adult and pediatric patients whose disease is not controlled through the use of emollients, topical therapies, and/or phototherapy, as well as those patients whose medical, physical, or psychological states are greatly affected by their skin disease.
+Systemic corticosteroids are medications that may be used to treat severe atopic dermatitis (eczema).
+They are a type of immunosuppressant, drugs that suppress or interfere with the immune system response.
+The American Academy of Dermatology (AAD) states that immunosuppressants are recommended for adult and pediatric patients whose disease is not controlled through the use of emollients, topical therapies, and/or phototherapy, as well as those patients whose medical, physical, or psychological states are greatly affected by their skin disease.
 In addition, the AAD cautions that systemic corticosteroids should be avoided if possible because of potential side effects, and the use of systemic corticosteroids should be reserved for severe exacerbations and for short-term use.1,2

 Patients who receive long-term systemic corticosteroids may require antibiotics for opportunistic infections and calcium and vitamin D supplementation.
 In addition, these patients may require blood pressure monitoring, regular eye exams, adrenal function tests, and testing to measure bone density (in adults) and growth (in children).1